-- In animal studies, resistant starch and fermentable types of dietary fiber support the growth of healthful bacteria in the colon.
+Resistant starch and fermentable types of dietary fiber support growth of healthful bacteria in the colon in animal studies.

-- In cell and animal studies, flavan-3-ols influence gene expression and cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes.
+Flavan-3-ols influence gene expression and cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell and animal studies.
 They inhibit cancer cells’ growth, suppress the ability to spread, and activate signaling that leads to self-destruction of abnormal cells.
 These compounds dial down the expression of oncogenes (genes that have the potential to cause increased cell growth that can lead to cancer) and increase the expression of tumor suppressor genes.

-- In cell studies, lignans increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes.
+Lignans increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell studies.
 They also decrease growth and increase the self-destruction of cancer cells.
 In studies with mice, lignans decrease cancer development and growth.